Each of These Biodiesel Crops Has Its Own Incentive...

 Canola

 is a genetically modified type of rapeseed.
-It will produce an average of 100 gallons of oil per acre, and is currently Europe’s main source for biodiesel feedstock.
+It will produce an average of 100 gallons of oil per acre.
+In 2008/2009, it was the third most produced vegetable oil in the world!

 • Mustard seed is a type of rapeseed.
 It contains 25-40% oil.
 The meal left over after processing can be used as an organic pesticide.